aemonge/alicia/docs/README.rst

 To see the full list of features, and option please refer to `alicia --help`

-* Download common torchvision datasets
+* Download common torchvision datasets.
 * Select different transforms to train.
-* Train, test and predict using different custom-made and torch-vision models.
+* Train, test and predict using different custom-made and torch-vision models (SqueezeNet, AlexNet, MNASNet)
 * Get information about each model.
 * Compare models training speed, accuracy, and meta information.
-* Tested with MNIST and FashionMNIST.
+* Tested with MNIST, FashionMNIST, Flowers102.
-* View results in the console, or with matplotlib
+* View results in the console, or with matplotlib.

 References
 -----------------------------------------------